|

 llamas.
 This public

-exposure makes our llamas more friendly and easy to handle and
+exposure makes our llamas more friendly and easy to handle.
+We are members of

 numerous llama related organizations where we have the opportunity to